How to Introduce a Cat to a Dog in 5 Easy Steps

 Age

-The age of each animal plays a significant role.
+The age of each animal plays a significant role in how they respond to one another.
 While kittens and puppies might quickly form a bond, senior cats and dogs might approach each other more cautiously.

 Temperament